burnt-labs/xion-sequencing/README.md

 ## Getting started

-- In this repo, you'll find Golang, Python, Rust and Typescript examples.
-You'll need one (or more) of these languages installed.
+- In this repo, you'll find Golang, Python, Rust and Typescript examples of how to enqeue messages for asynchronous processing.

-- Here are a few one-liners to help get you started; jump to the next section when you're satisfied with your local env.
+- Here are a few one-liners to help get you set up; jump to the next section when you're satisfied with your local env.
 ```bash
 $ brew install --cask docker
 $ brew install go